yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 To accept the peering request, do the following:

-1. On the AWS [Peering Connections](https://console.aws.amazon.com/vpc/home?#PeeringConnections) page, select the VPC in the list; its status is _Pending acceptance_.
+1. On the AWS [Peering Connections](https://console.aws.amazon.com/vpc/home?#PeeringConnections) page, select pending peering connection in the list; its status is _Pending acceptance_.
 1. Click **Actions** and choose **Accept request** to display the **Accept VPC peering connection request** window.

     ![Accept peering in AWS](/images/yb-cloud/cloud-peer-aws-accept.png)